otsu81/aws-serverless-otp/README.md

 Secrets must be manually added to SSM Parameter Store.
 [See the documentation for steps](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html).
 The OTP function will only have permissions to fetch parameters from the same region (i.e. if the function is deployed in Ireland the parameters must be stored in Ireland region).

-It is strongly recommended to store secrets as `SecureString`, this will ensure parameters are encrypted at rest and that IAM users without the permissions are able to decrypt the secrets.
+It is strongly recommended to store secrets as `SecureString`, this will ensure parameters are encrypted at rest and that IAM users without the permissions are unable to decrypt the secrets.
 For now, the AWS provided KMS key is used.

 # Usage